 When a Partner suspects or experiences that first “discovery” that is evidence they have been living with a sex addict, the betrayal of trust and intimacy can be devastating.
 Partners often find themselves spinning in terror and desperation.
 They are often unable to make healthy decisions and can experience emotional and behavioral changes that are counter to their self-image and values.
 If you are a Partner, you might be experiencing:

 Disturbed sleep (insomnia, nightmares, etc.)

 A generalized sense of distrust

 Physical symptoms (headaches, nausea, dizziness, etc.)

-Be clear: co-dependency is "an addiction to trying to fix someone."
+To be clear: co-dependency is "an addiction to trying to fix someone."
 Many symptoms of co-dependency may match a Partner's symptoms.
 You may feel that you have some of the qualities that fit that of the co-dependent.
-But living with an sex addict creates an environment that is unsafe and insecure.
+But living with a sex addict creates an environment that is fundamentally unsafe and insecure.
 You're walking on eggshells, waiting for the next shoe to drop.
 So you're investigating and checking up on the addict.
 You're reactive and angry, depressed and anxious.
-This behavior is not necessarily related to co-dependency.
+This behavior is not necessarily co-dependency.
 This is a wounded Partner desperately seeking safety.
-And that's normal.
+And from that perspective, the behavior makes sense.

 At the February 2014 IITAP conference, relationship specialist, Julie Gottman stated that:

 experience symptoms of PTSD.”